Sv443-Network/UserUtils/README.md

 /** Entrypoint of the userscript */
 async function init() {
   // wait for the config to be loaded from persistent storage
-  // if no data is saved in persistent storage yet or getData() is called before loadData(), the value of options.defaultConfig will be returned const configData = await configMgr.loadData();
+  // if no data was saved in persistent storage before or getData() is called before loadData(), the value of options.defaultConfig will be returned
+  // if the previously saved data needs to be migrated to a newer version, it will happen in this function call const configData = await configMgr.loadData();

   console.log(configData.foo); // "hello"